brandlewco/blumberg-law/content/pages/cases/sixteen-year-old-clients-charged-with-one-count-of-conspiracy-to-commit-murder.md

 addTitleSuffix: true
 metaTags: []
 title: >-
-  Sixteen-year-old clients charged with one count of conspiracy to commit murder which carries a mandatory penalty of twenty-five flat years in prison with no early release.
+  Sixteen-year-old client charged with one count of conspiracy to commit murder which carries a mandatory penalty of twenty-five flat years in prison with no early release.
 colors: colors-d